Djimon Hounsou: Acting

 In 2013, he appeared in the comedy film Baggage Claim alongside Paula Patton.
 He also voiced Drago Blodfist in How to Train Your Dragon 2 and portrayed Korath the Pursuer in the Marvel Studios film Guardians of the Galaxy, both in 2014.
-He played villains in two 2015 films, Seventh Son and Furious 7, the latter being the seventh installment of The Fast and the Furious film series where he played the role of Mose Jakande, a Nigerian-French mercenary.
+He played villains in two 2015 films: Seventh Son and Furious 7, the latter being the seventh installment of The Fast and the Furious franchise.

-On 17 February 2016, it was reported that Hounsou would join the second season of the television series Wayward Pines.
+In February 2016, it was reported that Hounsou would join the second season of the television series Wayward Pines.
 Also in 2016, he played Chief Mbonga in The Legend of Tarzan.

-In July 2018, Hounsou joined the DC Extended Universe, voicing the Fisherman King Ricou in Aquaman (with the character motion-captured by Andrew Crawford), and replacing Ron Cephas Jones as the Wizard Shazam in Shazam!
+In 2018, Hounsou joined the DC Extended Universe, voicing the Fisherman King Ricou in Aquaman (with the character motion-captured by Andrew Crawford).
+He then replaced Ron Cephas Jones as the Wizard Shazam in Shazam!
 (2019).
-Also in 2019, he reprised his role as Korath in the Marvel Studios film Captain Marvel and the animated series What If...?.
-He reprised his role as the wizard Shazam in Shazam!
-Fury of the Gods.
+He reprised his role in Black Adam (2022) and Shazam!
+Fury of the Gods (2023).
+Also in 2019, he reprised his role as Korath in the Marvel Studios film Captain Marvel and then in the animated series What If...?.

-In November 2022, it was announced that Honsou had joined the cast of the Gran Turismo film, with Geri Halliwell playing his wife in the feature length film.
+In November 2022, it was announced that Honsou had joined the cast of the film based on the Gran Turismo video game, with Geri Halliwell playing his wife.

+In January 2025, Hounsou claimed that, throughout his career, he has encountered challenges like those experienced by other Black actors in Hollywood, including being typecast, and claimed he's been always getting "unfair compensation."
+He blamed systemic racism for this predicament, saying that, despite having been twice nominated for an Academy Award, he is still "struggling financially to make a living."